mich-lee/holotorch/README.md

 ![HoloFork Logo](/HoloforkLogo.png "HoloFork Logo")
 ----------
-This is a fork of the Holotorch repo.
+This is a fork of the Holotorch repo used by Michael Lee.
+This repo was forked from the mid-2022 release of Holotorch.
+It contains various additions and bugfixes.